rust-lang-ru/book/rustbook-ru/nostarch/chapter06.md

 always have a valid value.
 We can proceed confidently without having to check for null before using that value.
-Only when we have an `Option<i8>` (or whatever type of value we’re working with) do we have to worry about possibly not having a value, and the compiler will make sure we handle that case before using the value.
+Only when we have an `Option<i8>` (or whatever type of value we’re working with) do we have to worry about possibly not having a value, and the compiler will make sure we владение that case before using the value.

 In other words, you have to convert an `Option<T>` to a `T` before you can